UIHackyHour/UIHackyHour.github.io/README.md

 - You want to commensurate with others that are also trying to learn how to code on their own.
 - You wrote some code, but you are unsure how to test if it is "correct".

-This list is also non-exhaustive, so if you some data/code/questions, stop by and see if Hacky Hour helps.
+This list is also non-exhaustive, so if you have some data/code/questions, stop by and see if Hacky Hour helps.

 ## Code of Conduct